JosiahGuy/COVID19-StockMarket/README.md

 ## images folder
 This folder contains images of all the results (including the lag Jupyter Notebook) after models are created for each index.

+## XLV_Implementation_Lag.ipynb
+After identifying the present of data lag, this notebook was used to explore a shorter time frame of data.
+This way, we can drill down to visually see the lag happening.
+This was done with the stock index for the Health Care Select Sector SPDR Fund, ticker XLV.